Robin Milner

-Arthur John Robin Gorell Milner FRS (13 January 1934 – 20 March 2010), known as Robin Milner or A. J. R. G. Milner, was a British computer scientist, and a Turing Award winner.
+Arthur John Robin Gorell Milner FRS (13 January 1934 – 20 March 2010) was a British computer scientist, and a Turing Award winner.

 Life, education and career

 Milner was born in Yealmpton, near Plymouth, England into a military family.
 He gained a King's Scholarship to Eton College in 1947, and was awarded the Tomline Prize (the highest prize in Mathematics at Eton) in 1952.
 Subsequently, he served in the Royal Engineers, attaining the rank of Second Lieutenant.
 He then enrolled at King's College, Cambridge, graduating in 1957.
 Milner first worked as a schoolteacher then as a programmer at Ferranti, before entering academia at City University, London, then Swansea University, Stanford University, and from 1973 at the University of Edinburgh, where he was a co-founder of the Laboratory for Foundations of Computer Science (LFCS).
 He returned to Cambridge as the head of the Computer Laboratory in 1995 from which he eventually stepped down, although he was still at the laboratory.
-From 2009, Milner was a Scottish Informatics & Computer Science Alliance Advanced Research Fellow and held (part-time) the Chair of Computer Science at the University of Edinburgh.
+From 2009, Milner was a Scottish Informatics & Computer Science Alliance Advanced Research Fellow and held (part-time) the chair of computer science at the University of Edinburgh.

 Milner died of a heart attack on 20 March 2010 in Cambridge.
 His wife, Lucy, died shortly before he did.

 Contributions

 Milner is generally regarded as having made three major contributions to computer science.
 He developed Logic for Computable Functions (LCF), one of the first tools for automated theorem proving.
-The language he developed for LCF, ML, was the first language with polymorphic type inference and type-safe exception handling.
-In a very different area, Milner also developed a theoretical framework for analyzing concurrent systems, the calculus of communicating systems (CCS), and its successor, the π-calculus.
+The language he developed for LCF, ML, was the first language with polymorphic type inference, type-safe exception handling, and an automatically inferred type system, using algorithm W. Milner also developed two theoretical frameworks for analyzing concurrent systems, the calculus of communicating systems (CCS), and its successor, the π-calculus.

 At the time of his death, he was working on bigraphs, a formalism for ubiquitous computing subsuming CCS and the π-calculus.
 He is also credited for rediscovering the Hindley–Milner type system.

-Honors and awards
+Honours and awards

 He was made a Fellow of the Royal Society and a Distinguished Fellow of the British Computer Society in 1988.
 Milner received the ACM Turing Award in 1991.
 In 1994 he was inducted as a Fellow of the ACM.
 In 2004, the Royal Society of Edinburgh awarded Milner with a Royal Medal for his "bringing about public benefits on a global scale".
 In 2008, he was elected a Foreign Associate of the National Academy of Engineering for "fundamental contributions to computer science, including the development of LCF, ML, CCS, and the π-calculus."